aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 * Close the milestone on https://github.com/wagtail/wagtail/milestones
 * Email wagtail@googlegroups.com with the release announcement
 * Announce on #announcements on Wagtail slack (and #wagtail on Torchbox slack, if you're there)
+* Create a new discussion on GitHub: https://github.com/wagtail/wagtail/discussions ([example](https://github.com/wagtail/wagtail/discussions/10399))
 * Blog and tweet about it
   * Share with https://django-news.com/
   * Share with https://www.reddit.com/r/django/
 * Test [add-on packages in the Wagtail org](https://paper.dropbox.com/doc/Wagtail-organisation-subprojects--A0vEPub7dKgN_SsWZVYB6CZDAg-15Cg4kQNtE0LaJ6pVTrrQ) for compatibility and update as necessary

 ### Housekeeping for the next release

+This is likely only relevant if you've just released an RC release.

 Switch back to the `main` branch of your Wagtail development clone.
 Make sure it's up-to-date by running `git pull upstream main`.